Ferdinand N. Kahler: Biography

 Kahler was naturalized a U.S. citizen on June 23, 1921.

-Kahler died November 14, 1927, was buried in the City Vault on November 17 and later reinterred in the Kahler family vault in New Albany's Fairview Cemetery on April 23, 1929.
+Kahler died on November 14, 1927, was buried in the City Vault on November 17, and was reinterred in the Kahler family vault in New Albany's Fairview Cemetery on April 23, 1929.
 The Kahler family vault was built by the Peter & Burghard Stone Company of Louisville, Kentucky at a cost of $15,000.

-Early woodworking career
+Early career

 Kahler began his career as a bench carpenter, building railcars, streetcars, double-deck cars and their interiors at the American Car and Foundry Co. in nearby Jeffersonville, Indiana.
 Originally the Ohio Falls Car Manufacturing Co., this plant was responsible for most of American Car and Foundry Co.'s considerable interurban car production.

 In January 1903, Kahler was one of three founders of the New Albany Table Manufacturing Company, incorporated with a $20,000 capital investment.
-In 1904, Kahler was listed as Manager and Bookkeeper of the Henry Klerner Furniture Co. in the New Albany City Directory.
+In 1904, Kahler was listed as manager and bookkeeper of the Henry Klerner Furniture Co. in the New Albany City Directory.
 By 1905, he was conducting business as "Ferdinand Kahler & Son", advertising "Woodworking Specialties".

-He founded The Kahler Co. in New Albany, Indiana in August, 1907, incorporating with a $5,000 capitalization.
+He founded the Kahler Co. in New Albany, Indiana in August, 1907, incorporating with a $5,000 capitalization.
 The Articles of Incorporation mention "manufacturing table tops and for doing interior work in residences and offices".
 The company also manufactured custom wooden case goods, ice boxes, folding tables and other products.
 Early advertising mentions "store fixtures, saloon fixtures, special furniture and anything in the wood line that has to be made to order".

-In 1908, Kahler personally oversaw the installation of laboratory furniture The Kahler Co. manufactured in its New Albany plant for use in the Pittsburgh, Pennsylvania, Omaha, Nebraska and Nashville, Tennessee USDA Bureau of Chemistry food purity testing laboratories.
+In 1908, Kahler personally oversaw the installation of laboratory furniture the Kahler Co. manufactured in its New Albany plant for use in the Pittsburgh, Pennsylvania, Omaha, Nebraska and Nashville, Tennessee USDA Bureau of Chemistry food purity testing laboratories.
 The contracts were awarded several months earlier.

 Kahler's success allowed him to build a new factory in New Albany in 1910 on Grant Line Road.
 It had its own power plant to generate electricity.
 The plant featured highly efficient direct-geared electric motors at each work station instead of the then-common belt-driven tools powered by overhead shafts.
 The Kahler Co. plant had its own dry kiln and a long rail siding, allowing both inbound and outbound freight to be handled under cover.
 The siding was connected to a rail line that carried freight for four railroad companies, allowing Kahler great flexibility in shipping.
-One reason the factory was considered "one of the model wood working plants in the city" was due to its "concrete construction".
+One reason the factory was considered "one of the model wood working plants in the city" was its "concrete construction".

-In 1915, it was reported Kahler had broken ground at the factory on a two-story addition to double its capacity.
+In 1915, it was reported that Kahler had broken ground at the factory on a two-story addition to double its capacity.

-In 1918, The Kahler Co, was awarded a contract by the US Army Quartermaster for 50 wooden saddle stitching horses.
+In 1918, the Kahler Co. was awarded a contract by the US Army Quartermaster for 50 wooden saddle stitching horses.

 In 1919, Kahler procured a building permit allowing a $5,000 addition to the Grant Line Road factory.